Peyronie’s Disease

 Prognosis of Peyronie’s Disease

-Once noticed, many patients seek advice from an Urologist.
-The vast majority of patients need to be reassured that the plaque is not a tumor and will not affect their lives negatively.
-In almost all cases, pain resolves with time alone, and any curvature or deformity that exists does not progress to the point that it makes intercourse difficult.
-It is the change to a man’s penis and the resulting fear that it will progress in severity to the rare worst-case scenario that makes the largest negative impact.
-Of all cases at presentation, approximately 20% will actually remodel and improve on their own, 40% remain stable and 40% worsen.
-But, even for those men that worsen, the minority will progress to the point where they must seek treatment for Peyronie’s Disease to be able to have fulfilling sexual activity.
-Indeed, we find that most commonly, when a man comes for a consultation, in truth, the problem is more centered around erectile dysfunction and not penile deformity.
-In these circumstances, we focus far more on offering ED treatments that improve erections than treatments for Peyronie’s disease.
-Usually, once a man achieves a good erection he no longer seeks help for penile scarring.
+Once noticed, many patients seek advice from a Urologist, largely seeking reassurance.
+In almost all cases, the initial pain phase resolves with time, and any curvature or deformity that exists does not progress to the point that it makes intercourse difficult.
+It is the change to a man’s penis and the resulting fear that it will progress in severity to the rare worst-case scenario that often results in the most significant negative impact.
+Of all cases at presentation, approximately 20% will remodel and improve, 40% will remain stable, and 40% will worsen.
+But, even for those men that worsen, the minority will progress to the point where they need treatment to have fulfilling sexual activity.
+As you will read below, there are no easy, miraculous treatments besides surgery that will truly fix the deformity from Peyronie’s disease.

-It is this anxiety, and not necessarily physical deformity, that tends to drive men to seek non-surgical treatment.
-Unfortunately, there are very little data to support the use of oral remedies for Peyronie’s disease, but many men find the concept of simply accepting a minor curvature of the penis and not seeking some form of prospective therapy unacceptable.
-A partial list of such remedies would include Potaba, colchicine, Vitamin E, marketed herbal remedies, Coenzyme Q, and most recently Pentoxyfylline and L-Arginine.
+It is anxiety, and not necessarily physical deformity, that tends to drive men to seek non-surgical treatment.
+Unfortunately, there are very little data to support using oral remedies for Peyronie’s disease.
+However, many men find the concept of accepting a minor curvature of the penis and not seeking some form of therapy unacceptable.
+A partial historical list of such remedies would include Potaba, colchicine, Vitamin E, marketed herbal remedies, Coenzyme Q, Pentoxifylline, and L-arginine.
 Dr. Engel does not discourage a man from trying these remedies as long as they are not overly expensive (Potaba) or cause side effects (colchicine).
-Pentoxyfylline, an old anti-hypertensive named Trental, has the most recent literature with some data supporting its use.
-Vitamin E is the simplest thing for a man to try.
-But in reality, Dr. Engel believes that it is time and one’s own body that will determine if the plaque will worsen, remodel, stabilize or calcify.
-Since in most men, the problem is physically a minor one, we feel that de-emphasizing this in one’s life rather than keeping the problem and the anxiety associated with it in the forefront by taking meds several times a day that have little efficacy is the healthiest approach.
+Pentoxifylline, an old anti-hypertensive named Trental, has the most recent literature with some scant data supporting its use.
+It must be taken several times a day.
+Vitamin E is the simplest remedy for a man to try, but again, it has little to support its use.

 Next Steps